Dungannon Primary School

 Dear Parents,

-Thank you for all your support through Term 1, it has been greatly appreciated.
-We are delighted to hear that the boys and girls had a great Christmas break and have settled very well back into classroom routines.
-I have included a new overview of what your children will be engaging with in our Learning Support class this term.
+Thank you for all your support through Terms 1 & 2, it has been greatly appreciated.
+It is hard to believe that we have made it to Term 3 already and the weather has been lovely thus far and the children have enjoying taking their learning outside on different opportunities.
+I have included a new overview of what new activities your child will be engaging with in our Learning Support class throughout this term and what activities we will continue to focus on.

 Writing:

-· Recognise the importance of constructing complete sentences using the rule of including a ‘subject, verb and object’.
+· Continue constructing complete sentences using the rule of including a ‘subject, verb and object’.

-· Use colourful semantics to visualise the use of ‘who, doing and what’ to support early readers and writers.
+· Continue to use colourful semantics to visualise the use of ‘who, doing and what’ to support early readers and writers.

 · Encourage pupils, where possible, to use descriptive language to enhance their writing, making it more vivid and engaging.

-· Use prompts, visuals and story starters to inspire writing and help pupils practice structuring their thoughts and experience creative writing.
+· Use prompts, visuals and story starters to inspire writing and help pupils practice structuring their thoughts and experience creative writing (such as Spring Walk and trip to Balmoral/Beach etc.)

 · Use shared writing experiences to foster a supportive environment and encourage peer learning opportunities.

-· Weekly structured handwriting sessions to improve their form and legibility.
+· Continue our weekly structured handwriting sessions to improve their form and legibility.

 Reading: